 In addition, EPA reserves the right to award additional grants under this competition should additional funding become available.
 Any additional selections for awards will be made no later than six months from the date of the original selection decision.
 EPA reserves the right to reject all applications and make no awards under this announcement or make fewer awards than anticipated.

 In appropriate circumstances, EPA reserves the right to partially fund applications by funding discrete portions or phases of proposed projects.
 To maintain the integrity of the competition and selection process, EPA, if it decides to partially fund an application, will do so in a manner that does not prejudice any applicants or affect the basis upon which the application, or portion thereof, was evaluated and selected for award.
+Awards may be fully or incrementally funded, as appropriate, based on funding availability, satisfactory performance, and other applicable considerations.

 II.B.
 What is the Project Period for Awards Resulting from this Solicitation?